-The Directors have considered the Going Concern assumption given the current economic climate and formed the conclusion that there is a reasonable expectation that the company will continue to operate in the foreseeable future.
-The Directors have considered the position of the company at 31 December 2009 and the forecasts in forming this judgement.
+The Directors have considered the Going Concern assumption given the uncertainties in the current economic climate and formed the conclusion that there is a reasonable expectation that the company will continue to operate in the foreseeable future.
+The Directors have considered the position of the company at 31 December 2010 and the forecasts in forming this judgment.

-YARA OVERSEAS LIMITED DIRECTORS' REPORT FOR THE YEAR TO 31 DECEMBER 2009 (continued)
+YARA OVERSEAS LIMITED DIRECTORS' REPORT FOR THE YEAR TO 31 DECEMBER 2010 (continued)